kubernetes/website/content/en/docs/tasks/manage-daemon/update-daemon-set.md

 * RollingUpdate: This is the default update strategy.
   With `RollingUpdate` update strategy, after you update a DaemonSet template, old DaemonSet pods will be killed, and new DaemonSet pods will be created automatically, in a controlled fashion.
+At most one pod of the DaemonSet will be running on each node during the whole update process.

 ## Performing a Rolling Update